 Exhaust Paint Stack Cleaning – Dry Ice to the Rescue

-Let’s start at the beginning.
 Paint exhaust stacks are an ideal candidate for being cleaned on a regular basis using dry ice blasting.
-Dry ice blasting generates no dust from media, it does not generate any moisture to cause headaches with clumping liquid old paint, and it is fast in the vast majority of applications.
+Dry ice blasting generates no dust from the dry ice blast pellets which convert back to a gas on contact, it does not generate any moisture to cause headaches with clumping old paint, and it is fast in the vast majority of applications.
 An added benefit is dry ice blasting can also clean the exhaust fans without any worries of damage to the motor or electrical disconnection requirements.

-Unless it’s not safe to be on the room, we typically route the cleaning equipment up through one of the stacks, we have ample blast hose to allow the machine to sit in the booth and the hose and nozzle to be on the roof through the stack.
-We then begin cleaning any cowling or “hat” on the stack, or the fan if it happens to be a top mount fan, then start blasting downward with angled fan nozzles to clean the surface.
+to clean the surface.
+Many times we use custom tools and nozzles we have created for just this purpose, to reach into angled stacks or long runs.
 We continue down until we reach a fan if it’s mounted internally, then we move down to the booth and clean the underside of the fan and on down to the booth.
 As mentioned above, we clean the next stack and so on until all are cleaned.

-Once all stacks are cleaned with clean off our equipment and sweep up all the dust that landed on the booth floor and make good our escape.
+Once all stacks are cleaned we clean off our equipment and sweep up all the dust that landed on the booth floor and dispose of it on site in dumpsters or trash receptacles.

 Some tips that lower costs and improve efficacy.